Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 * Agent Authentication data is `login.axway.com`
 * API definition (Swagger or WSDL) and API documentation data is `apicentral.axway.com`
-* API Event data, the transaction summary and headers, is `ingestion-lumberjack.datasearch.axway.com`
+* API Event data, the transaction summary and headers, is `ingestion.datasearch.axway.com` or `ingestion.visibility.eu-fr.axway.com`
 * Subscription notification for getting platform user information is `platform.axway.com`
 * API usage statistics, the number of calls placed to, is `https://lighthouse.admin.axway.com`